capensisma/Herald/README.md

 #### Meteor Collection 'notifications'

 `Herald.collection` is your notification Meteor Collection.
-While `Herald.getNotifications` is the easiest to use, feel free to use this as you would with any Collection.
-The only limit is inserts.
-Client side inserts are denied and you should call `Herald.createNotification(userId, params)` on the server.
+While `Herald.getNotifications` is the easiest to use, feel free to use this as you would any Collection.
+The only limit is inserts; client side inserts are denied and you should call `Herald.createNotification(userId, params)` on the server.

 ```js